Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Results

-Next, we perform data collapse using the N\'eel order parameter and string order parameter ratio, as $m^2L^{2\beta/\nu} \sim (\alpha / \alpha_c - 1 ) L^{1/\nu}$ and $R\sim (\alpha / \alpha_c - 1 )^{1/\nu}$.
-The critical $\beta=0.27(1)$ and $\nu=1.81(5)$ are obtained from finite-size scaling collapse on N\'eel order parameter, {and $\nu=1.9(1)$ from SOP ratios collapse.
-They are shown in Fig.~\ref{fig:fig2} (c) and (d), with details in SM~\cite{suppl}.
-As the estimates of $\nu$ overlap within uncertainties, they are consistent, and we therefore use $\nu=1.81(5)$ in the remainder of the manuscript. }These obtained exponents are not of known universality in 1D QCPs, in particular not of the WZW SU(2)$_2$ class, for which $\beta=\frac{3}{4k}$ and $\nu=\frac{1}{2}+\frac{1}{k}$~\cite{BELAVIN1984333}, in the present case $k=2$.
-This thus raises the question of the nature of the transition, as we pursue now with the study of the dynamical critical exponent $z$.
+Having located the critical point, we next extract the related critical exponents from finite-size scaling collapses.
+For the N\'eel order parameter, the scaling form $m^2L^{2\beta/\nu} \sim (\alpha/\alpha_c-1)L^{1/\nu}$ gives $\beta=0.27(2)$ and $\nu=1.71(9)$, using the few largest available system sizes to reduce the finite-size effects.
+A parallel collapse of the string-order structure factor with scaling form $S(\Gamma)L^{2\beta/\nu } \sim (\alpha/\alpha_c-1)L^{1/\nu}$ yields $\beta=0.30(8)$ and $\nu=1.74(5)$, as shown in Fig.~\ref{fig:fig2} (c) and (d).
+Details of the procedures for extracting the critical exponents are given in Appendix~\ref{sec:supp-fss}.
+The two estimates are mutually consistent, and we use $\nu=1.7(1)$ in the following analysis.
+These obtained exponents are not of known universality in 1D QCPs, in particular, not of the Wess-Zumino-Witten SU(2)$_2$ universality class, for which $\beta=3/(4k)$ and $\nu=1/2+1/k$ with $k=2$~\cite{BELAVIN1984333}.
+This discrepancy motivates the dynamical scaling analysis below, where we show that the QCP is non-conformal.